symblai/twilioflex-inbound-adapter/README.md

 Feel free to fork any of the projects here to use on your own and if you have any code improvements, make a pull request and the request will be reviewed by one of our admins.

-For a sample reference implentation using Rammer, take a look at our [Platform](https://platform.rammer.ai).
+For a sample reference implentation using Symbl, take a look at our [Platform](https://platform.symbl.ai).

-If you have questions, bugs to report or feature suggestions, join our [Dev Community](https://community.rammer.ai/).
+If you have questions, bugs to report or feature suggestions, join our [Dev Community](https://community.symbl.ai/).